-Uncomfortable Sensations With Forced Air
+Uncomfortable Sensations with Forced Air

 The "ramp" feature on the machine allows you to start with lower air pressure, which can help you better tolerate this sensation.
 If this doesn’t help, other machines (called BiPAPs) that automatically adjust pressure while you’re sleeping may help.

-If this problem doesn’t go away after a few weeks, ask your doctor about a CPAP that covers both your nose and mouth.
+If this problem doesn’t go away after a few weeks, ask your doctor about a CPAP device that covers both your nose and mouth.

 In most cases, working with your doctor to make adjustments to your device will result in a solution that will feel more comfortable.